ZXShady/enchantum/README.md

 # CMake Integration

-The **cmake** file provides the target `enchantum::enchantum` since this library is header-only it is very simple to use you can copy paste the files and add the include directory or use **cmake** and the library as a submodule.
+The **cmake** file provides the target `enchantum::enchantum` since this library is header-only it is very simple to use you can copy and paste the files and add the include directory or use **cmake** and the library as a submodule.

 ```cpp
 add_subdirectory("third_party/enchantum")